Zabrimus/VDRSternELEC/README.md

 -patchonly         : Only apply patches and build nothing -package <name>    : Build <name> as a single package -release <server>  : Create release for update, accessible at <server>
--cef               : Include cef binaries into release, otherwise deploy it as an external package -verbose           : Enable verbose outputs while building LE/CE packages -help              : Show this help
+-releaseonly       : Build only the release tar and not all images -cef               : Include cef binaries into release, otherwise deploy it as an external package -verbose           : Enable verbose outputs while building LE/CE packages -help              : Show this help